getify/You-Dont-Know-JS/get-started/ch4.md

 The rest of the books in this series are where we will unpack all of the rest of the language, in far greater detail than we could have done in a few brief chapters here.

 Remember to take your time, though.
 Rather than rushing onto the next book in an attempt to churn through all the books expediently, spend some time going back over the material in this book.
-Spend some more time looking through code in your current projects, and comparing what you see to what's been discussed here.
+Spend some more time looking through code in your current projects, and comparing what you see to what's been discussed so far.

-When you're ready, this final chapter provides a brief preview and roadmap of what to expect from the rest of the book series, and how I suggest you proceed.
-Also, don't skip Appendix B, "Practice, Practice, Practice!"
+When you're ready, this final chapter divides the organization of the JS language into three main pillars, then offers a brief roadmap of what to expect from the rest of the book series, and how I suggest you proceed.
+Also, don't skip the appendices, especially Appendix B, "Practice, Practice, Practice!".

 ## Pillar 1: Scope and Closure